smartfarmdiy/detection-ripeness-and-distance-measurement-of-strawberry/README.md

 * In my part of the model training process, I will do it in Google Colab Pro (Because my data is big), where you need to import the dataset you have already created into Google Drive first.

-* After that you need to connect Colab Pro to your Google Drive and import the library as per me.
+* After that you need to connect Colab Pro to your Google Drive and import the library.

 <pre>
 import os